SecureScriptX/SecureScriptX/README.md

 👋 Greetings, I am a Jedi embarking on a mission to master the skills and tools required to traverse the galaxy of the vast world wide web. 🌌

-I thrive on the exhilaration of unraveling challenges in CTFs and embarking on projects that tackle real-world challenges.
+I thrive on the exhilaration of unraveling challenges in CTFs and embarking on projects that tackle real-world cybersecurity challenges.
 Adding a touch of excitement to my routine, I venture into cryptocurrency and silver stacking.

 I'm here to make the online world a better and safer place for everyone.
 My mission involves always learning, sharing what I know with others, and encouraging everyone to do the same.

-**My primary areas of focus as an Analsyt include:**
+**My primary areas of focus as an analsyt include:**

 - **Ethical Hacking in Web**
   - Social Engineering